Mojiboi/UAF/README.md

 # UAF
-    Assignments solutions by Moazzam Mirza
+    Assignments solutions by me to provide help with assignments to my fellows